yohanetifier/backend-projects/TaskTracker/README.md

 Otherwise use nvm to update your node version

-When node is installed run yarn to install all the dependencies
+When node is ready run yarn to install all the dependencies

 ## To add a task